CengageEng/maven-training/course-notes.md

 We'll see more about binding goals to phases later.
 You can execute phases or goals directly on the command line.

 ### Basic Dependency Management
 Maven manages transitive dependencies declaratively.
 This is one of the greatest benefits of Maven, and other tools (such as Ivy) have copied its model.
-A dependency consists minimally of a groupId, artifactId, and version.
+A dependency consists minimally of a groupId, artifactId, and version (the coordinates).
 Optionally, a scope can be specified.
 Possible scopes are compile (the default), test, provided (added to classpath for compile, not runtime), runtime (not added to classpath at compile time), and system (don't use it…for specifying a local file).

 ### Directory Layout
 Convention over configuration.
 Look at the Super POM. (mvn help:effective-pom)